HoduRe/NotThatGameEngine/README.md

 ## Additional comments:
 - Event system: <br/>
 - Obligued path: the directory must be a folder named "Assets/" <br/>
+- Obligued path for textures: the directory must be "Assets/Library/Textures/"
 - <br/>